Skip to main content

 • The United Kingdom offers a top-tier academic system, but at international cost since Brexit (around €40,000 to €65,000 per year all-in).

-• Applications go through UCAS, with 5 maximum choices and a main deadline in mid-January (mid-October for Oxbridge).
+• Applications go through UCAS, with 5 maximum choices, a personal statement structured as 3 guided questions (new format since 2026 entry), and a main deadline in mid-January (mid-October for Oxbridge).

 • A student visa is now mandatory for French nationals, with an NHS health surcharge to budget for.